Odrec/deep_doc_class/README.md

 For classification with basic bow and numeric features only:

-python classify.pdf -fp [DOCUMENT TO CLASSIFY OR PATH OF DOCUMENTS TO CLASSIFY]
+python classify_pdf.py -fp [DOCUMENT TO CLASSIFY OR PATH OF DOCUMENTS TO CLASSIFY]

 For classification including basic features and metadata features:

-python classify.pdf -fp [DOCUMENT TO CLASSIFY OR PATH OF DOCUMENTS TO CLASSIFY] -meta [PATH TO METADATA CSV FILE]
+python classify_pdf.py -fp [DOCUMENT TO CLASSIFY OR PATH OF DOCUMENTS TO CLASSIFY] -meta [PATH TO METADATA CSV FILE]

 For classification including deep features:

-python classify.pdf -fp [DOCUMENT TO CLASSIFY OR PATH OF DOCUMENTS TO CLASSIFY] -deep
+python classify_pdf.py -fp [DOCUMENT TO CLASSIFY OR PATH OF DOCUMENTS TO CLASSIFY] -deep

 For classification including, both, deep features and metadata features: